codefellows-seattle-javascript-401d21/02-tools-context/lab-kevin/answers.md

 - line 5:  bar is defined in the variable object with a pointer to the function stored in heap memory.
 There is nothing to store in the arguments object for this function.
 The scope of this function is global in this script.

-- line 6 - 13:  Theses lines are ignored for now because they are inside the function declaration.
+- line 6 - 14:  Theses lines are ignored for now because they are inside the function declaration.

-  - line 6:  The variable foo is defined in the variable object with a value of undefined within the scope of the function bar.

-  - line 8:  baz is defined in the variable object with a pointer to the function stored in heap memory.
-The parameter foo is defined in the argument object in the scope of baz.

-    - line 10: foo is not using a declaration so it is ignored at this time.

-    - line 11: bam is not using a declaration so it is ignored at this time.

-  - line 12: This closes the function, scope and context of baz.

-  - Line 13: baz() is an invocation not a declaration so it is ignored at this time.

-- line 14: This closes the function, scope and context of bar.

 - line 16 - 19: These lines do not contain declarations so they are ignored at this time.